 A Guide to Wills in the UK

-Whilst it isn’t easy thinking about how life will be for your loved ones after you’re no longer here, it is important to ensure that your property and possessions will be passed on according to your wishes.
+While it isn’t easy thinking about how life will be for your loved ones after you’re no longer here, it is important to ensure that your property and possessions will be passed on to the right people, according to your wishes.

 If you don’t have a will in place at the time of your death, the UK law will step in and a set of regulations, known as Intestacy Rules, will dictate exactly what is going to happen to your property and money.

 What is a will?

-Simply put, a will is a legal document that sets out how you want your property and/or belongings (this is known as your estate and assets) to be distributed amongst your loved ones in the event of your death.
+Simply put, a will is a legal document that sets out how you want your property and/or belongings (known as your estate and assets) to be distributed amongst your loved ones in the event of your death.

 The importance of making a will lies in the control that it gives you over what happens to your estate when you die.
 By making a will, you can control how your property and affairs will be dealt with in the event of your death, and avoid the uncertainty and possible disputes that would otherwise arise between family members.
-This can give you peace of mind that the process will be a little easier for your loved ones after you pass away, and everyone knows where they stand.
+This can give you peace of mind in the knowledge that the process will be a little easier for your loved ones after you pass away, and everyone knows where they stand.

 Making a will also ensures that those closest to you are adequately provided for after you have gone.
-Your loved ones can be more secure in the knowledge that steps have been taken to provide them with financial security, and that they will not be required to spend their own money on legal expenses should they want to try and retrieve inheritance without a will in place.
+Your loved ones can feel more secure knowing that steps have been taken to provide them with financial security, and that they will not be required to spend their own money on legal expenses should they want to try and retrieve inheritance without a will in place.

 What happens if I don’t have a will? | The rules of intestacy

-If you pass away without a valid will in place (known as passing away intestate), the UK law sets out a rigid set of rules under The Administration of Estates Act 1925, called the Intestacy Rules.
+If you pass away without a valid will in place (known as dying intestate), the UK law takes over, using a set of rules that fall under The Administration of Estates Act 1925, called the Intestacy Rules.